-The bridge primarily engages the glute max, transverse abdominals, and hamstring muscles.
+AS mentioned earlier, the hips are responsible for most of the action in any bridge exercisee.
+Primariliy, it engages the glute max, transverse abdominals, and hamstring muscles, as shown in the picture below.
 These muscles are essential in creating a corset of stability in the mid section to protect the spine from excessive movement and damage during lifting and bending activities.

 3. It is an excellent exercise to do anywhere because no equipment is required.